 This post was sponsored by Princess Cruise Lines.
 All opinions are 100% my own.

 I was recently invited on a Princess cruise for 7 days through the Mexican Riviera – to Puerto Vallarta, Mazatlan, and Cabo San Lucas – aboard the Ruby Princess.

 It was a fantastically relaxing and indulgent vacation – and exactly what I needed to Come Back New!
 (No wonder that is the Princess slogan – I did feel so invigorated and rejuvenated after our trip!)

-While in Mazatlan, a couple friends who I explored the town with and I found an adorable shop selling pastries, treats, brownies, and mini cakes.
+While in Mazatlan, a couple friends and I explored the town and found an adorable shop selling pastries, treats, brownies, and mini cakes.